Acid attack: Psychological

 Acid assault survivors face many mental health issues upon recovery.
-One study showed that when compared to published Western norms for psychological well-being, non-Caucasian acid attack victims reported higher levels of anxiety, depression, and scored higher on the Derriford appearance scale, which measures psychological distress due to one's concern for their appearance.
-Additionally, female victims reported lowered self-esteem according to the Rosenberg scale and increased self-consciousness, both in general and in the social sphere.
+These mental health issues being primarily depression and anxiety.
+Additionally, victims reported lowered self-esteem according to the Rosenberg scale and increased self-consciousness, both in general and in the social sphere.

 Social

 In addition to medical and psychological effects, many social implications exist for acid survivors, especially women.
-For example, such attacks usually leave victims handicapped in some way, rendering them dependent on either their spouse or family for everyday activities, such as eating and running errands.
-These dependencies are increased by the fact that many acid survivors are not able to find suitable work, due to impaired vision and physical handicap.
+For example, such attacks usually leave victims disabled in some way, rendering them dependent on either their spouse or family for everyday activities, such as eating and running errands.
+These dependencies are increased by the fact that many acid survivors are not able to find suitable work, due to impaired vision and physical disability.
 This negatively impacts their economic viability, causing hardships on the families/spouses that care for them.
 As a result, divorce rates are high, with abandonment by husbands found in 25% of acid assault cases in Uganda (compared to only 3% of wives abandoning their disfigured husbands).
 Moreover, acid survivors who are single when attacked almost certainly become ostracized from society, effectively ruining marriage prospects.
 Some media outlets overwhelmingly avoid reporting acid attack violence, or the description of the attack is laconic or often implies that the act was inevitable or even justified.

 Treatment and consequences

-When acids contact the skin, response time is crucial.
+When acids contact the skin, response time can affect the severity of burns.
 If washed away with water or neutralized promptly, burns can be minimized or avoided entirely.
 However, areas unprotected by skin, such as the cornea of the eye or the lips, may be burned immediately on contact.

 Many victims are attacked in an area without immediate access to water, or unable to see due to being blinded or forced to keep their eyes closed to prevent additional burns to the eye.
 Treatment for burn victims remains inadequate in many developing nations where incidence is high.
-Medical underfunding has resulted in very few burn centers available for victims in countries such as Uganda, Bangladesh, and Cambodia., Uganda has one specialized burn center in the entire nation, opening in 2003; Cambodia has only one burn facility for victims, and scholars estimate that only 30% of the Bangladeshi community has access to health care.
+Medical underfunding has resulted in very few burn centers available for victims in countries such as Uganda, Bangladesh, and Cambodia.
+Uganda has one specialized burn center in the entire nation, opening in 2003; Cambodia has only one burn facility for victims, and scholars estimate that only 30% of the Bangladeshi community has access to health care.

 In addition to inadequate medical capabilities, many acid assault victims fail to report to the police due to a lack of trust in the force, a sense of hopelessness due to the attackers' impunity, and fear of retribution by the assailant.

 These problems are exacerbated by a lack of knowledge of how to treat burns: some victims have applied oil to the acid, rather than rinsing thoroughly and completely with water for 30 minutes or longer to neutralize the acid.
 Such home remedies only serve to increase the severity of damage, as they do not counteract the acidity.